anuket-project/RA2/doc/ref_arch/kubernetes/chapters/chapter07.rst

 Introduction to Gaps, Innovation, and Development
 -------------------------------------------------

-Functional gaps exist between available open-source technology and this Reference Architecture's (RA) or Reference Model's (RM) requirements.
+Functional gaps exist between available open source technology and this Reference Architecture's (RA) or Reference Model's (RM) requirements.
 This chapter details these gaps and proposes solutions.
 This may